 The Citrus College campus is currently closed.
-Consistent with the guidelines of the state and the Los Angeles County Department of Public Health, the Citrus College campus will remain closed and will continue in a remote mode through the fall 2020 semester with instruction and student support services offered online.
+Consistent with the guidelines of the state and the Los Angeles County Department of Public Health, the Citrus College campus will remain closed and will continue in a remote mode through the spring 2021 semester with instruction and student support services offered online.
 While employees will be working remotely, there may be delays or limitations to the services that we offer.
 We thank you for your patience and understanding during this challenging time.

 VERIFICATIONS OF EMPLOYMENT

 All requests for employment verification must be emailed to